nygardk/BreakJS/README.md

 layout.atMost('phablet'); // true
 layout.atLeast('tablet'); // false
 ```

+## How does it work?

+BreakJS makes it a breeze to control your layout with Javascript.
+It provides
+you a declarative way to define breakpoints and is simply an abstraction on
+top of the `matchMedia` browser API.

+Under the hood, BreakJS constructs media queries according to the given
+breakpoints.
+In the usage example above, window width from zero to 767px
+equates to mobile layout, 768px to 991px equates phablet layout, and so on.
+The last given breakpoint will have an upper limit of 9999 pixels.

 Note that if your first breakpoint is not zero, the layout methods might
 not work intuitively.